es-ude/ElasticNodeMiddleware/docs/GettingStartedGuide.md

 ## How to use the Code

-In the [main.c](../app/main.c) we show a minimal working example of how to use the elastic node middleware.
+After cloning the [elasticnode middleware github repository](https://github.com/es-ude/ElasticNodeMiddleware) and installing [Bazel](https://www.bazel.build/), you can run a mini example.
-The implementation uses Bitmanipulation functions.
+In the [main.c](../app/main.c) we show a minimal working example of how to use the elastic node middleware code.
-These Bitmanipulation functions come from an external library.
+This implementation uses functions of the external Bitmanipulation library.
 The functions just set or clear a bit in the transferred byte_ptr at the transferred offset.

 Missing!